Rules and Guidelines for Drivers

 No access roads or portions of the main drive should be blocked by vehicles at any time.
 This is especially true in front of the Commons Building due to bus traffic.

 Ample parking is available for students, staff, and faculty on campus.
-However, those bringing vehicles on campus are expected to follow campus rules and guidelines for safety and protection of the entire campus community.
+However, those bringing vehicles on campus are expected to follow campus rules and guidelines for the safety and protection of the entire campus community.

 Registering Your Vehicle / Requesting a Free Parking Permit